 In the summer of 2009, SKH Music opened its doors as a partnership.
 After close to a dozen successful years, the company segued to being solely managed and operated by industry veteran Steve Karas.

 The mission statement of SKH continues in to the future with a simple, primary mission statement – super-serve a reasonable number of management, publicity and corporate clients with a creative, forward-thinking strategy.
 The principle will lead the vision in designing, and implementing the strategic initiatives of each campaign or career, along with conducting the outreach and delivering.
 Well in to the company’s second decade, SKH Music has represented a very diverse list of talent from the worlds of rock, metal, blues, and pop, alongside projects in film, television, publishing, and new media.
-Recently, being a well-versed and experienced asset in the worlds of crypto and NFTs.

 For eight and a half years, Karas was the Senior Vice-President, Publicity of Wind-up Records.
 During his tenure, he was the responsible publicist for all of the acts on the label which include Evanescence, Creed, Seether, Finger Eleven, and dozens of others.
 Additionally, for a number of years, Karas acted as the video commissioner overseeing solicitation and execution of the visuals that introduced both Evanescence and Seether, and multiple projects for Finger Eleven and others.
 He also is credited as Executive Producer on the long-form releases ANYWHERE BUT HOME (Evanescence) and ONE COLD NIGHT (SEETHER).
 Both have sold hundreds of thousands of copies.